disblu/guidelines/git/README.md

  5. Use the **imperative mood** in the subject line
  6. Wrap the body at **72 characters**
  7. Use the body to explain what and **why vs. how**

-If a commit A depends on commit B, the dependency should be stated in the message of commit A. Use the SHA1 when referring to commits.

-## 4.3

 # 5 Alternatives